 The First Priority: Create a New Safe Room

-Before you unload a single box:
+Before you unload a single box, work through this sequence in order:

 - Take carriers directly to a quiet, small room.